LoganOneal/SplitIt/README.md

 ```

 ### Things to Know
-- use yarn not npm!
+- Use yarn not npm!
+- Launch via expo mobile app. emulator does not support camera integration